 We will contract the auditor initially for a three year period.
-Within that three year period, the audit will take place on an annual cycle between June to August each year, with the final report issued in August.
+Within that three year period, the audit will take place on an annual cycle between June May to Julyto August each year, with the final report issued in Augustby 31 July.
 The auditor will also need to be available to Ofgem for further clarification on the auditor's report in January.
+The budget for the auditor contract was set by SECAS.